Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 1. We want to make it that users can get notifications/reminders for their daily goals.

-2. Additionaly, for a goal that is getting close to the end date, we want to make it possible that users receive push notifications that the end day of their goal is getting close.
+2. Additionally, for a goal that is getting close to the end date, we want to make it possible that users receive push notifications that the end day of their goal is getting close.

 #### Journaling Page:

 1. Update the journals such that they look more consistent with the rest of web page.

-2. Make the `Subject` and `Body` filter into one combo filter, so when an text is entered in the filter, it looks through both the subject and body of the journals simultaneously.
+2. Make the `Subject` and `Body` filter into one combo filter, so when a text is entered in the filter, it looks through both the subject and body of the journals simultaneously.

 #### Contact Page: